ccallawa/alyvix_server_doc/monitoring_integrations/neteye_integration.rst

    .. image:: images/neteye417-add-service.png
       :class: image-boxshadow zoomable-image-inset
-      :alt: Fill in this description!
+      :alt: Screenshot showing how to add a service via a web form in NetEye.
       :target: ../_static/targets/neteye417-add-service.png

 #.
 To check that the configuration was successful, type your server name (**server.alyvix.com**)